-Water – Water once the top inch of soil is dry, but be careful not to over water.
+Water – Water once the top third of the soil is dry, but be careful not to over water.

 Soil – Moist, well-draining soil like Espoma Potting Soil.
 If your soil is staying too wet, add perlite to increase drainage or ease up on the watering.